 - Decrease in the number of white blood cells.
 This may raise your risk of infection. - Fever and neutropenic fever.
-A type of fever that can develop when you have a very low number of white blood cells which can be life-threatening. - Soreness of the mouth and throat.
-You may have red areas, white patches, or sores that hurt. - Diarrhea (loose bowel movements) - Hair loss.
+A type of fever that can develop when you have a very low number of white blood cells which can be life-threatening. - Nausea and vomiting (throwing up) - Diarrhea (loose bowel movements) - Hair loss.
 Hair loss is often temporary, although with certain medicine, hair loss can sometimes be permanent.
 Hair loss may happen suddenly or gradually.
 If you lose hair, you may lose it from your head, face, armpits, pubic area, chest, and/or legs.
 You may also notice your hair getting thin.

 Note: All possible side effects are not included.
-Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other medicines in combination.
+Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other drugs in combination.
 Please discuss any concerns or questions with your medical team.